 To objectively determine how much life insurance coverage you need, you must calculate your liabilities, assess your children's and your partner's needs, and figure out what type of future liability you might take on.

 In other words, properly forecasting the present and the future are paramount.

 My mistake in 2014 when I took out $1 million policy for 10 years was not properly forecasting I would have two kids by 2020.
-I figured we’d have one, but having a second child at age 42 was such a low probability since we were struggling to conceive one.
+I figured we'd have one child, but I thought having a second child at age 42 was such a low probability.

 What I also failed to forecast was that after age 40, insurance companies tend to hike insurance premiums for men.
 This was at least my case.
 Because I went to treat my snoring and sleep apnea, my insurance premium skyrocketed.
-Therefore, if you want to get the best insurance rate, be careful seeing the doctor for non-life threatening illnesses.
+Therefore, if you want to get the best insurance rate, be careful seeing the doctor for non-life threatening illnesses before you apply.

 In general, you want to get life insurance younger so you can lock in a cheaper rate.

 How Long Should My Term Last?

 The term of your life insurance policy should las as long as the following: